RaghavSriniv/raghavsriniv.github.io/content/course_resources/idyas/index.md

 ---
 title: Introduction to Dynamic Analysis and Simulation (IDyAS)
 summary: The course introduces methods of dynamic analysis in Economics using some of the basic models in both Microeconomics and Macroeconomics.
-You can get the feel for dynamics using the simulation platform created in the Econdyn Lab page [link].
-The main reference [textbook](https://www.routledge.com/An-Introduction-to-Economic-Dynamics-Modelling-Analysis-and-Simulation/Raghavendra-Piiroinen/p/book/9780367341893?srsltid=AfmBOope-Gqo9JJP0K0daIguN1U2Ox5amZjuKVKVRzDjAiF5-Zh0tF22
+Click here to get the feel for dynamics!
 date: 2025-08-08
 type: docs
 math: false